Support for our international and immigrant communities

 - Any Stanford student who seeks help with an issue or concern regarding undocumented status can receive a free consultation from the Immigrants’ Rights Clinic of Stanford Law School.

 - Employees and other members of the campus community with needs or questions about immigration status – for example, regarding the undocumented status of a family member – can receive a free consultation from Community Legal Services in East Palo Alto, a frequent community partner with the Immigrants’ Rights Clinic.
 This website also provides “know your rights” links that may be helpful.

 - Individual and group counseling sessions are available through CAPS, the Markaz, the Faculty Staff Help Center and others listed on the Getting Support page.

 - Stanford keeps student and personnel records private and will not share such information unless legally compelled to do so.

-- Immigration enforcement is the responsibility of U.S. Immigration and Customs Enforcement, not the university or local law enforcement.
-The Stanford Department of Public Safety does not inquire about immigration status in the normal course of its duties and will not participate with other agencies in immigration enforcement activities unless legally required to do so.
+- The Stanford Department of Public Safety does not have responsibility for immigration enforcement.
+Consistent with the approach of law enforcement agencies in Santa Clara County, it does not inquire about immigration status in the normal course of its duties and will not participate with other agencies in immigration enforcement activities unless legally required to do so.